-The Westpac Altitude Black comes with travel and extended warranty insurance coverage.
+The Westpac Altitude Rewards Black Credit Card Bundle comes with travel and extended warranty insurance coverage.
 As I say with every credit card guide, the value of each card’s insurance can only really be assessed by you looking at the PDS and deciding whether it is a fit for your needs.
 Read the full PDS here for the Westpac Altitude Black here.

 You should read the PDS and obtain independent professional advice before obtaining this product.

-You’ll also gain access to Westpac Concierge and their Black Concierge app, which could give some useful restaurant or ticket reservation shortcuts, amongst other potential uses.
+You’ll also gain access to Westpac Concierge which are on-call 24/7 to fulfil your requests and give some useful restaurant or ticket reservation shortcuts, amongst other potential uses.

 Altitude Qantas vs Altitude Rewards

 The Altitude Card range offers a choice of which points program you want to direct your points into: either directly into Qantas Frequent Flyer or Westpac’s own loyalty program Altitude Rewards.

 Note that there is an annual $50 Rewards fee if you have selected to earn Qantas Points directly (rather than Altitude Rewards).

 When choosing Altitude Qantas over Altitude Rewards Black, you’ll also need to factor in the different earn rates of each currency and transfer rates to partner programs.
 Our full guide to Altitude Rewards offers more detail about the program’s benefits.